Constructing elliptic curves over finite fields with prescribed torsion: Prescribing 4-torsion

 \section{Prescribing 4-torsion}

-For odd $N$, we can use $X_1(2N)$ to generate elliptic curves which contain a point of order $4N$ over $\mathbb{F}_q$ in a manner that may be more efficient than using $X_1(4N)$.
-Alternatively, we can generate curves which contain a point of order $2N$ but do \emph{not} contain a point of order $4N$.
+For odd $N$, we can use our equations for $Y_1(2N)$ to generate elliptic curves which contain a point of order $4N$ over $\mathbb{F}_q$ in a manner that may be more efficient than using $Y_1(4N)$.
+We can also efficiently generate curves which contain a point of order $2N$ but do \emph{not} contain a point of order $4N$.
 These results rely on efficiently computing the 4-torsion of an elliptic curve using a known a point of order 2, which we obtain from the point $P=(0,0)$ of order $2N$.
-For odd $N$, a curve with a point of order $N$ has a point of order $4N$ if and only if it has a point of order $4$.
+For odd $N$, a curve with a point of order~$N$ has a point of order $4N$ if and only if it has a point of order $4$.

-In fact, we only need the $x$-coordinate of $NP$, which can be computed as described in Section \ref{section:rawform} (see Table \ref{table:Px} for $N\le 10$).
-It will be convenient to work with the short Weierstrass form (\ref{equation:sws}), so we assume that the point $NP$ has been translated via (\ref{equation:KubertToSWS}) to the 2-torsion point $\beta=(x_0,0)$ on the curve $E$ defined by $y^2=f(x)=x^3+Ax+B$.
+In fact, we only need the $x$-coordinate of $NP$, which can be computed as described in Section \ref{section:rawform}.
+It will be convenient to work with the short Weierstrass form, so we assume that the point $NP$ has been translated via (\ref{equation:KubertToSWS}) to the 2-torsion point $\beta=(x_0,0)$ on the curve $E$ defined by $y^2=f(x)=x^3+Ax+B$.

-Our strategy is to use the value $x_0$ to determine whether $E$ contains a point of order 4 or not.
+Our strategy is to use the value $x_0$ to determine whether $E(\Fq)$ contains a point of order 4 or not.
 In the best case this requires only a single test for quadratic residuacity in $\mathbb{F}_q$, and even in the worst case, a square root and two tests for quadratic residuacity suffice.
 If the result is not as desired, we discard $E$ and test another curve with a point of order $2N$.
 On average we expect to test two curves.
-This is typically faster than either finding a point on $X_1(4N)$, or using $X_1(N)$ and computing 4-torsion without a known point of order 2.
+This is typically faster than using $Y_1(4N)$ or using $Y_1(N)$ and computing 4-torsion without a known point of order 2.

+We rely on the following lemma, which is a standard result.
+Lacking a suitable reference, we give a short proof here.

-\begin{lemma} If $\alpha=(u,v)$ and $\beta=(x_0,0)$ are points on a nonsingular elliptic curve $E$ defined by $y^2=f(x)=x^3+Ax+B$ over a field of characteristic not 2 then
+\begin{lemma} If $\alpha=(u,v)$ and $\beta=(x_0,0)$ are points on a nonsingular elliptic curve $E$ defined by $y^2=f(x)=x^3+Ax+B$ over a field of characteristic not $2$ then

 where $f'(x)=3x^2+A$. \end{lemma} \begin{proof} If $2\alpha=\beta$ then the duplication formula for elliptic curves \cite[p.
 59]{Silverman:EllipticCurves1} implies

 Therefore $u$ must satisfy

 Since $\beta=(x_0,0)\in E$, we have $x_0^3+Ax_0+B=0$.
 Substituting for $B$ yields